 Simply turn up on the day with your food to share, something to sit on and your favourite game.
 We usually have a fabulous selection of food and play rounders and other games, depending on what people bring.

 It’s a great way to get to know people in the community and it’s free!
-This is an alcohol free event.
-Bring the whole family!
+This is an

 The new growing season is upon us and we are looking for keen volunteers to help the team at the community garden in St Leonards Warrior Square train station.